How is the Supply APY Calculated?

-The Supply Net APY of an asset consists of two components: Supply APY and Rewards.
-These components contribute to the overall earnings and rewards of depositing assets to the protocol.
+The Supply APY of an asset consists of two parts: Base APY and Rewards.
+These components contribute to the overall interest rate and rewards received for supplying assets on Moonwell.

-The Supply APY represents the automatic compounding earnings generated by lending assets to the protocol.
-It is calculated based on borrower fees.
+The Base APY represents the automatically compounding interest rate that lenders receive by supplying assets on Moonwell.
+It is calculated based on fees paid by borrowers.

-Here are the key points to understand about Supply APY:
+Here are the key points to understand about Base APY:

 These are rewards that need to be manually claimed.